Windows Setup Guide

 Windows File System Structure

 Windows organizes files through a hierarchical structure starting with drive letters.
 Your main drive typically appears as C:\, with user files stored in C:\Users\YourName\.
 Most software installs to C:\Program Files\ or C:\Program Files (x86)\.
-We will create a dedicated Code folder in your user directory for organizing all development projects.
+We will create a dedicated Dev folder in your user directory for organizing all development projects.

 The PATH environment variable determines where Windows searches for executable programs.
 Many installation issues stem from incorrect PATH configuration, which installers typically handle automatically when you select the appropriate options.